Marko Pjaca

-Pjaca began his professional club career in Croatia with Lokomotiva in 2012, before moving to Dinamo Zagreb in 2014.
+Pjaca began his professional club career in Croatia with Lokomotiva Zagreb in 2012, before moving to Dinamo Zagreb in 2014.
 After winning consecutive domestic doubles with Dinamo, he joined Juventus in 2016, where he also won a domestic double in his first season.
-After his development was hindered by injuries, Pjaca was sent on a string of loans – to Schalke 04, Fiorentina, Anderlecht, Genoa and Torino.
+However, after injuries hindered his development, Pjaca was sent out on a string of loans to six clubs, to Schalke 04, Fiorentina, Anderlecht, Genoa, Torino and Empoli.

 At international level, Pjaca represented Croatia at UEFA Euro 2016 and at the 2018 FIFA World Cup, reaching the final of the latter tournament and making an appearance in it.

 Early life

 Pjaca's father Željko was a wrestler and his mother Višnja was a judoka.
 He has two elder sisters: Martina and Iva.
 In childhood, he trained in handball, basketball and table tennis.

 Club career

 Lokomotiva

-Pjaca began his professional career with Croatian side Lokomotiva.
+Pjaca began his professional career with Croatian side Lokomotiva Zagreb.
 He made his debut in the 2011–12 Croatian First Football League on 24 February 2012 in a 3–0 victory over Zadar, in which he managed an assist.
 It was his only appearance that season.
 The following season, Pjaca was much more prominent in the first team, particularly after the winter break.
 He ended the 2012–13 Prva HNL season with 2 goals in 17 appearances.
 However, it was his performances in the 2013–14 Prva HNL season which largely caught the eye of bigger clubs, with the winger scoring 7 times in 31 appearances.